Mamata thanks people for civic poll triumph, says TMC skipped UP contest in 'larger interest' | Politics

 The TMC supremo, who had visited Uttar Pradesh last week to campaign for Samajwadi Party (SP), contended that her camp decided against contesting elections in that state in ''the larger interest''.

 ''The TMC did not field any candidate in UP as I did not want Akhilesh Yadav (SP chief) to get weak in any seat.
-In the first phase, I am hoping Akhilesh's party will win 37 of 57 seats,'' she told reporters.
+In the first phase, I am hoping Akhilesh's party will win 37 of 57 seats,'' she told a news channel.

-The chief minister also said that she would b visiting UP on March 3 again to hold a rally in Varanasi.
+The chief minister also said that she would be visiting UP on March 3 again to hold a rally in Varanasi.

-Slamming the Congress, with which the TMC had not been on friendly terms of late, Banerjee claime that no regional outfit share cordial relations with the grand old party.
+Slamming the Congress, with which the TMC had not been on friendly terms of late, Banerjee claimed that no regional outfit share cordial relations with the grand old party.

 ''The Congress can go its way, we will go ours,'' she said.